-Where ICT utilises RTT input, that RTT input shall be transmitted to the ICT network supporting RTT within 1 second of the input entry.
+Where ICT utilises RTT input, that RTT input shall be transmitted to the ICT network or platform on which the ICT runs within 500 ms of the time that the smallest reliably composed unit of text entry is available to the ICT for transmission.
+Delays due to platform or network performance shall not be included in the 500 ms limit.

-NOTE 1: Input entry is considered to have occurred when sufficient user input has occurred for the ICT to establish which character(s) to send.

-NOTE 2: Input entry will differ between systems where text is entered on a word-by-word basis (e.g. speech-to-text and predictive-text based systems) and systems where each character is separately generated.
+NOTE 1: For character by character input, the “smallest reliably composed unit of text entry” would be a character.
+For word prediction it would be a word.
+For some voice recognition systems – the text may not exit the recognition software until an entire word (or phrase) has been spoken.
+In this case, the smallest reliably composed unit of text entry available to the ICT would be the word (or phrase).

+NOTE 2: The 500 ms limit allows buffering of characters for this period before transmission so character by character transmission is not required unless the characters are generated more slowly than 1 per 500 msec.

+NOTE 3: A delay of 300 ms, or less, produces a better impression of flow to the user.

 6.3 Caller ID

-Where ICT provides caller identification or similar telecommunications functions are provided, the caller identification and similar telecommunications functions shall be available in text form and in at least one other modality.
+Where ICT provides caller identification or similar telecommunications functions, the caller identification and similar telecommunications functions shall be available in text form as well as being programmatically determinable, unless the functionality is closed.

 6.4 Alternatives to voice-based services

-Where ICT provides real-time voice-based communication and also provides voice mail, auto-attendant, or interactive voice response facilities, the ICT should offer users a means to access the information and carry out the tasks provided by the ICT without the use of hearing or speech.
+Where ICT provides real-time voice-based communication and also provides voice mail, auto-attendant, or interactive voice response facilities, the ICT shall offer users a means to access the information and carry out the tasks provided by the ICT without the use of hearing or speech.

+NOTE 1: Tasks that involve both operating the interface and perceiving the information would require that both the interface and information be accessible without use of speech or hearing.

-NOTE: Solutions capable of handling audio, real-time text and video media could satisfy the above requirement.
+NOTE 2: Solutions capable of handling audio, RTT and video media could satisfy the above requirement.

 6.5 Video communication